Apache Htaccess Files

 To restrict a directory so that it can only be seen by computers within the CS network, create an .htaccess file in the directory with the following lines.

-You can allow access from other departmental networks, individual machines or even outside networks by adding additional allow lines.
+You can allow access from other departmental networks, individual machines or even outside networks by adding additional hosts to the Require line.
 Network and machine access can be either by name or by numeric IP.
 Note that if you add a netowrk, then all subsets of that network automatically have access.
 Adding duke.edu would automatically allow access from the cs.duke.edu network.

 If you want to also allow access from the Duke wireless network, then include this line: